Peppermint chocolate sugar cookies shaped like snowflakes scream of winter! It’s delicious, pretty and perfectly festive for the season.

 The recipe makes sugar cut out cookies that are crisp, refreshing and oh so beautiful.
 These chocolate sugar cookies hold their shape too.
 They are great for entertaining and cookies swaps.
 Or, gift them along with my delicious gingersnaps for the perfect holiday treat bag.

 You can decorate these cookies anyway you want.
 I like to sprinkle them with shimmering gold and silver sugar.
-You could easily pipe on some royal icing too for some beautiful contrast with the chocolate cookie.
+You could easily pipe on some cookie icing too for a beautiful contrast with the chocolate cookie.

 Tips for Making Chocolate Sugar Cookies